secureCodeBox/secureCodeBox/auto-discovery/kubernetes/README.md

 (You can find the kubernetes manifests for the deployment [here](./demo/juice-shop.yaml))

 The AutoDiscovery will automatically pick up this new deployment and then starts a ZAP Scan against it.
-The scan created uses our `zap-advanced` ScanType by default, this can be changed with the `config.serviceAutoDiscovery.scanConfig.scanType` config on the autoDiscovery helm release.
+The scan created uses our `zap-automation-framework` ScanType by default, this can be changed with the `config.serviceAutoDiscovery.scanConfig.scanType` config on the autoDiscovery helm release.

 When the ContainerAutoDiscovery is enabled, the AutoDiscovery can also create a trivy scan for each unique container image (having multiple pods with the same container will only create one scan).
 The scan type can be defined with `config.containerAutoDiscovery.scanConfig.scanType`.